 Mentorship matters here.
 With our small class sizes, you'll get to know and work alongside your faculty and mentors very closely.
 We’ve made mentorship an important part of your success, with many different mentorship models built into your experience.

 2 full-time faculty members to every 1 student

 271 scientific faculty

 Mayo Clinic is the top-ranked center for patient care clinical experiences in the country.
 As a student, you'll learn with these world-class experts as your faculty.
 They will push and guide you to explore and maximize your education.

-Our 3.4:1 full-time faculty-to-student ratio allows for highly individualized instruction and supervision.
-Beyond full-time faculty, students have unparalleled access to more than 3,700 other Mayo Clinic clinicians and researchers across all three campuses.
+Our 2:1 full-time faculty-to-student ratio allows for highly individualized instruction and supervision.
+Beyond full-time faculty, students have unparalleled access to many other Mayo Clinic clinicians and researchers across all three campuses.

 You'll have endless opportunities to find and maintain mentorship relationships with your faculty.
 One way we facilitate this is with a specialty career adviser.

 Every first-year student is carefully paired with a specialty career adviser who provides career guidance throughout the four-year curriculum.
 Your specialty career adviser not only acts as a mentor, but also invests in you and your success as you pursue your M.D. degree.